 What is a good credit score?

-That said, credit scores are helpful indicators as to how healthy your credit history is, and therefore the likelihood of your application being accepted.
+That said, credit scores are helpful for showing you how healthy your credit report is looking, and they give you an idea of your general creditworthiness.

 What does a good credit score mean?